bumbeishvili/d3-coding-conventions/README.md

 ```

 ## calc
-for calculated properties we have `calc` object.
+For calculated properties we have `calc` object.

 **example**
 ```javascript